bacnet-stack/bacnet-stack/trunk/bacnet-stack/ports/win32/bacnet/readme.txt

 When building the BACnet stack using Visual C++ compiler, there are some settings that are important.

+Q. MSVC refuses to open bacnet.dsw and bacnet.dsp.

+A. bacnet.dsw and bacnet.dsp are text files that were retrieved from CVS on a unix client and are now in unix text file format since they end with a "\r\n" rather than "\n".
+Use the unix2dos commandline tool to convert them back to dos: unix2dos bacnet.dsw unix2dos bacnet.dsp

 Q. error LNK2001: unresolved external symbol _WinMain@16

 A. The demo ports/win32/main.c was designed as a Win32 Console